anyscale/templates/templates/llm-router/README.md

 # Building an LLM Router for High-Quality and Cost-Effective Responses

 ## TLDR
-1. We introduce a state-of-the-art LLM Router, a model that dynamically directs queries to either high-quality closed LLMs or cost-effective open-source LLMs based on the complexity and domain specificity of the query, optimizing both response quality and cost.
+1. We introduce a framework for training state-of-the-art *LLM routers*, systems that dynamically direct queries to either high-quality closed LLMs or cost-effective open-source LLMs, based on query complexity, optimizing both response quality and cost.

-2. This tutorial provides an in-depth guide on building our LLM Router, from generating labeled data, to finetuning an LLM as a router with Anyscale's API, and finally running offline evaluations.
+2. This tutorial provides an in-depth guide on building an LLM router *based on a causal-LLM classifier*, starting with generating labeled data, finetuning an LLM-based classifier with Anyscale's API, and finally running offline evaluations.

-3. In collaboration with the Berkeley-LMSys group, we release an [arXiv paper](https://arxiv.org/pdf/2406.18665) presenting extensive evaluations on standard benchmarks.
-We achieve the same performance as our baselines with up to a 70% cost reduction for MT Bench, a 30% cost reduction for MMLU, and a 40% cost reduction for GSM8K.
+3. In collaboration with the Berkeley LMSys group, we release an [arXiv paper](https://arxiv.org/pdf/2406.18665) presenting extensive evaluations of this model along with other models.
+Overall, our LLM Routers can achieve the same performance as our baselines with up to a 70% cost reduction on MT Bench, a 30% cost reduction on MMLU, and a 40% cost reduction on GSM8K.

 # Background
 When developing applications using Large Language Models (LLMs), achieving high-quality responses while maintaining a budget is a key challenge.
 Closed models like GPT-4 provide superior quality but are costly, especially with a high volume of queries.
 Conversely, Open Source Software (OSS) models are more economical but may not match the quality, especially for complex or domain-specific queries.

 An **LLM Router** helps balance these aspects by deciding which queries are routed to a closed LLM and which to an OSS LLM based on the query's complexity or domain specificity.
 Below is a schematic representation of an LLM Router:

 <div style="text-align: center;">
     <img src="https://raw.githubusercontent.com/anyscale/templates/main/templates/llm-router/assets/llm-router-flowchart_2.png" alt="LLM Router" width="800"/>